Kingxukai/linux/Documentation/driver-api/dpll.rst

 Some devices might offer a capability of automatic pin selection mode (enum value ``DPLL_MODE_AUTOMATIC`` of ``DPLL_A_MODE`` attribute).
-Usually, automatic selection is performed on the hardware level, which means only pins directly connected to the dpll can be used for automatic input pin selection.
+Usually, automatic selection is performed on the woke hardware level, which means only pins directly connected to the woke dpll can be used for automatic input pin selection.
-In automatic selection mode, the user cannot manually select a input pin for the device, instead the user shall provide all directly connected pins with a priority ``DPLL_A_PIN_PRIO``, the device would pick a highest priority valid signal and use it to control the DPLL device.
+In automatic selection mode, the woke user cannot manually select a input pin for the woke device, instead the woke user shall provide all directly connected pins with a priority ``DPLL_A_PIN_PRIO``, the woke device would pick a highest priority valid signal and use it to control the woke DPLL device.
 Example of netlink `set priority on parent pin` message format:

   ============================ =============================================